"The key to successful leadership today is influence, not authority."

 Authoritarianism: Using legitimate authority to control rather than serve.

-Paternalism: Keeping followers dependent rather than letting them develop.
+Paternalism: Keeping followers dependent rather than letting them develop their own strength.

 Arrogance: Thinking authority makes one superior.